Founder's Week 2019

 Early Butler administrator Abram C. Shortridge, who served as superintendent of the Indianapolis public schools from 1863 to 1874, had a lasting effect on the school system by effectively using newly available tax revenues, extending the school year, and opening the schools to children of any race.
 His legacy is commemorated by the historic Shortridge High School, an International Baccalaureate school in Indianapolis that is now a Butler middle/secondary lab school.
 Abram Shortridge later served as the second president of Purdue University.

-Throughout the week, use the hashtag#WWOD (What Would Ovid Do?) to participate via social media: send photos, talk about events, discuss this year's topic of Place + Identity.
+Throughout the week, use the hashtag #WWOD (What Would Ovid Do?) to participate via social media: send photos, talk about events, discuss this year's topic of BU/BE YOU.

 What Would Ovid Do?